All Episodes

 Their latest releases include the additional dollars that you and I are spending to upgrade federal workers from coach to first class when they travel on government business.

-That 146 million dollars every year is spent to upgrade government workers from coach to first class.
+$146 million every year is spent to upgrade government workers from coach to first class.

-We uh spent some three billion dollars to restore sand to beaches this past year as well.
+We spent some $3 billion to restore sand to beaches this past year as well.

 I don't know about you.

-I can there's a there's a whole list of egregious spending going on at this website chronicles it.
+There's a whole list of egregious spending going on that this website chronicles it.

 It's well worth the visit.